weetmuts/beak/README.md

 # beak

+Beak is in development.... the text below is the target!
+Don't use this for real, yet! :-)

 Beak is a mirroring-backup-share-rotation-retention tool that is designed to co-exist with the (cloud) storage of your choice and allow push/pull to share the backups between multiple client computers.